Elucidating Galaxy Assembly Bias in SDSS: Model Tests Using ELUCID Mock Galaxies

 \subsubsection{The $\{w_p(r_p), n_g \}$ Data Vector}

-All the standard HOD parameters listed in Table~\ref{table:mock_constraints} are correctly recovered in both cases, albeit sometimes with large uncertainties (especially $\siglogM$) or dominated by priors~(e.g., $\Acon$).
+All the standard HOD parameters listed in Table~\ref{table:mock_constraints} and~\ref{table:app_mock_constraints} are correctly recovered in all four cases, albeit sometimes with large uncertainties (especially $\siglogM$) or dominated by priors~(e.g., $\Acon$).
 In each case, the constraint is statistics-limited, so that the cosmic variance between ELUCID and Bolshoi is not discernible in either the goodness of fit or the size of the uncertainties.
-In both cases, the marginalized 1D constraints on $\Qcen$ and $\Qsat$ are consistent with zero, but the very large uncertainties render the constraint largely useless.
-In particular, we obtain $\Qcen{=}{-}0.01^{+0.22}_{-0.30}$ and $\Qsat{=} {-}0.04^{+0.70}_{-0.58}$ with ELUCID halos, and $\Qcen{=}{-}0.05^{+0.21}_{-0.40}$ and $\Qsat{=}{-}0.59^{+1.10}_{-0.81}$ when Bolshoi halos are used.
+For all four cases, the marginalized 1D constraints on $\Qcen$ and $\Qsat$ are consistent with the input, but the very large uncertainties render the constraint largely useless.

-The marginalized 2D joint constraints in the $\Qcen$ vs. $\Qsat$ plane are highlighted in Figure~\ref{fig:2panel_mock} as yellow contours in each panel (in 2D $1$ and $2\sigma$ levels enclose $39$\% and $86$\% of the probability density respectively).
-A strong degeneracy between the two parameters emerges in the 2D constraints, and in the Bolshoi case the degeneracy drives a $2\sigma$ deviation from the true values of $\Qsat{=}\Qcen{=}0$ indicated by the star in the center.
-This deviation is either a result of the slight difference in cosmology or of cosmic variance.
+The marginalized 2D joint constraints in the $\Qcen$ vs. $\Qsat$ plane are highlighted in Figure~\ref{fig:2panel_mock} as yellow contours in each panel.
+A strong degeneracy of anti-correlation between the two parameters emerges in the 2D constraints, and in the Bolshoi case the degeneracy drives a ${\sim}1.5\sigma$ deviation from the true values of $\Qsat$ and $\Qcen$~(black circle and star in the top and bottom panels, respectively).
+The degeneracy track is unsurprising, as a change in $\Qcen$ can always be partially compensated by a change of $\Qsat$ of the opposite sign.
+The deviation, however, is either a result of the slight difference in cosmology or of cosmic variance.
 We consider it unlikely that this difference is caused by cosmology for two reasons.
-Firstly, the actual difference in cosmological parameters between the two simulations is reasonably small~(e.g., $\sigma_8{=}0.80$ vs. $0.82$) relative to the expected sensitivity of $w_p$ on these parameters\footnote{See, for example, figure 4 of \citet{Salcedo_et_al_2020}.}.
+Firstly, the actual difference in cosmological parameters between the two simulations is reasonably small~(e.g., $\sigma_8{=}0.80$ vs. $0.82$) relative to the expected sensitivity of $w_p$ on these parameters\footnote{See, for example, figure 4 of \cite{Salcedo_et_al_2020}.}.
 Secondly, if the discrepancy were attributable to cosmology we would expect that our other HOD parameters would be similarly affected if not more so.
 Unlike our four traditional HOD parameters, both $\Qcen$ and $\Qsat$ act to decouple the one and two-halo scales, and they also introduce a unique scale dependence to the correlation function.
 Therefore, we believe that any discrepancy between the ELUCID and Bolshoi constraints is primarily driven by the cosmic variance as observed in Figure~\ref{fig:footprint}.

 Overall, we find that $\{ w_p(r_p), n_g\}$ is not very effective at constraining galaxy assembly bias for an SDSS-like sample, but it provides the baseline constraints that we will compare to when examining the constraints from more advanced data vectors below.